Clastify logo

 Bohr’s key quantization condition was:

-So the angular momentum cannot have just any value.
-It has to be an integer multiple of h / 2π.
-Restrict angular momentum, and only particular orbital radii and energies remain possible.
+So the angular momentum isn’t free to have just any value.
+It has to be an integer multiple of h2π\frac{h}{2\pi}.
+With angular momentum restricted like this, only certain orbital radii and energies can exist.
 That is how quantized angular momentum leads to quantized orbits and quantized energy.

 Standing-wave picture